-The FAA published a Notice of Proposed Rule Making [NPRM] in 2019 and whereafter published the "Final Rule" in 2021 [FAA\RID].
+The FAA published a Notice of Proposed Rule Making [NPRM] in 2019 and thereafter published the "Final Rule" in 2021 [FAA\RID].
+Under the Final Rule, UAS manufacturers, producers, and commercial and recreational UAS drone pilots must comply with the final rule's requirements.

 In FAA's final rule, it is clearly stated that Automatic Dependent Surveillance Broadcast (ADS-B) Out and transponders can not be used to serve the purpose of an remote identification.
 More details about ADS-B can be found in Appendix B.